 If you are applying from outside the United Kingdom, then you should ask your referees to provide some information about the comparative quality of your examination results.
 It is best if they give a percentile ranking against the whole national cohort.

 Selection for interview

-We aim to give the majority of our UK and EU applicants an interview in Cambridge.
-The number that we actually interview may vary from year to year depending on the strength of the field.
+We aim to invite the majority of our UK and EU applicants to interview, though the number that we actually interview may vary from year to year depending on the strength of the field.
 We may deselect from interview a small proportion of applicants whose papers indicate that they do not stand a strong prospect of admission to St John’s or to other Colleges.
 We look for signs that applicants may be improving as they progress through their schooling.

-Law interviews at St John’s comprise two parts: a general interview with the subject tutor handling the application, followed by a subject interview conducted by two Law fellows.
-Each interview lasts about 20-25 minutes.
+Law interviews at St John’s comprise two subject interviews with Law Teaching fellows, sometimes accompanied by a College Teaching Associate.
 Between the interviews, applicants are commonly given a passage of legal text to study, which is then discussed in the subject interview along with some more general legal issues.
 No special preparation is needed and you are not expected to have any legal knowledge.
 Instead we are interested in your skills of comprehension and analysis.
 There may not be a right or wrong answer to the questions asked, but you may need to think instead about what further information might be required, and why, before you could give an answer.